 Have you ever attended a trade show or conference with more than 800 exhibitors?
 It’s an exhausting endeavor, especially if you don’t have a plan of action on how best to attack.
 Trying to view all of the exhibits is a surefire way to lead to burnout.

 Alternatively, if you are attending with a whole team, you could divide and conquer the trade show floor by splitting it into sectors or quadrants.
-However you proceed, the important thing i to have a plan before you get there.
-You can view a full list of MODEX 2018 exhibitors here.
+However you proceed, the important thing is to have a plan before you get there.
+You can view a full list of MODEX exhibitors here.

 Do you know the primary obstacle that’s holding back your operation from taking it to the next level?
 Maybe it’s a labor shortage, or a need to improve a specific metric.
 Maybe it’s a desire to design a new facility or upgrade an existing one.
 Maybe it is a reliance on old technologies.
 Whatever your main pain point is, you should prioritize visiting the booths of companies that can help you move beyond that primary obstacle and propel your business to success.

 4. Identify your prime networking opportunities and make plans to meet up.

 Trade shows are hectic events to attend.
 Between attending lectures, observing the exhibits, eating, and carrying out general business, attendees schedules are liable to fill up—and fast.
 But the fact remains that they are often the best opportunity to meet face-to-face with clients, colleagues, and vendors when those business relationships don’t require in-person meetings.
 This can be an incredible chance to nurture those contacts and learn about their business changes and challenges, which may even lead to opportunities that might not have arisen otherwise.